 Or use it alone as a sauce or to garnish plates (It pairs well with meat and seafood.)

-Most commonly, red bell peppers are used to make these, but I’ve also used other sweet pepper varieties.
+Most commonly, red bell peppers are used to make these, but you can also use other sweet pepper varieties.
 Italian peppers and small piquillo style peppers also work well.

-Red peppers with very thin skins can be used, but they will be harder to peel.
+Those peppers that have thin skins can be used, but they will be harder to peel.

 Roasting red peppers is easy and can be done in a number of ways.